 Course notes and class discussions will provide an overall formal framework for an understanding of the course materials.
 They supplement the materials in the textbook.
 Course notes will be shared with you via OWL.
-This is not a lecture-based course.
-You need to study course notes carefully ahead of classes.
-Class time will be devoted to discussion and clarification of these notes.
+You need to study course notes carefully.
 The notes also contain links to many videos to help you develop a deeper understanding of studied concepts.
-Understanding of the concepts covered in the notes is essential for you to do well in your quizzes, projects, and practice studios.
+Understanding of the concepts covered in the notes is essential for you to do well in your exams and the projects.